William Lyon Mackenzie King: University (1891–1900)

 King enrolled at the University of Toronto in 1891.
 He obtained a BA degree in 1895, an LLB degree in 1896, and an MA in 1897, all from the university.
 While studying in Toronto he met a wide circle of friends, many of whom became prominent.
 He was an early member and officer of the Kappa Alpha Society, which included a number of these individuals (two future Ontario Supreme Court Justices and the future chairman of the university itself).
 It encouraged debate on political ideas.
-He also met Arthur Meighen, a future political rival; the two men did not get on especially well from the start.
+He also was simultaneously a part of the Literary Society with Arthur Meighen, a future political rival.

 King was especially concerned with issues of social welfare and was influenced by the settlement house movement pioneered by Toynbee Hall in London, England.
 He played a central role in fomenting a students' strike at the university in 1895.
 He was in close touch, behind the scenes, with Vice-Chancellor William Mulock, for whom the strike provided a chance to embarrass his rivals Chancellor Edward Blake and President James Loudon.
 King failed to gain his immediate objective, a teaching position at the university but earned political credit with Mulock, the man who would invite him to Ottawa and make him a deputy minister only five years later.
-While studying at the University of Toronto, King also contributed to the campus newspaper, The Varsity.
+While studying at the University of Toronto, King also contributed to the campus newspaper, The Varsity, and served as president of the yearbook committee in 1896.
 King subsequently wrote for The Globe, The Mail and Empire, and the Toronto News.
 Fellow journalist W. A. Hewitt recalled that, the city editor of the Toronto News left him in charge one afternoon with instructions to fire King if he showed up.
 When Hewitt sat at the editor's desk, King showed up a few minutes later and resigned before Hewitt could tell him he was fired.

 After studying at the University of Chicago and working with Jane Addams at her settlement house, Hull House, King proceeded to Harvard University.
+While at the University of Chicago, he participated on their track team as a half-mile runner.
 He earned an MA in political economy from Harvard in 1898.
-In 1909, Harvard granted him a PhD degree for a dissertation titled "Publicity and Public Opinion as Factors in the Solution of Industrial Problems in Canada."
-He is the only Canadian Prime Minister to have earned a PhD.
+In 1909, Harvard granted him a PhD degree for a dissertation titled "Oriental Immigration to Canada."
+King was the first Canadian prime minister to have earned a PhD.